Atakum: Orientation

 Atakum is located 5 km to the west of Samsun City Center.
 The urbanized portion of the municipality is located on a plane located between the hills to the south and the Black Sea.
 The south and the west of Atakum District are defined by hills and forests.
 The urbanized portion of Atakum follows a traditional street grid pattern.
 Recep Tayyip Erdoğan Bulvar is the primary north–south corridor in Atakum, Abdullah Gul Bulvar, İsmet İnönü Bulvar and Atatürk Bulvar also known as Ataturk Boulevard are the primary east–west corridors.
 The Samsun Tram runs down the median of İsmet İnönü Bulvar.
 Atakum's seafront promenade which runs adjacent to the Black Sea is known as Adnan Menderes Bulvar.
 The promenade is home to over one hundred bars, restaurants and hotels.
 It is a popular regional destination particularly in Summer.

 Samsun Province's attractive weather and growing economy have benefitted Atakum.
 The municipality recorded the highest population growth rate in Samsun Province.
-The population of Atakum was 63,712 in 2004 and grew to 210,082 by 2020.
 Most retail establishments in Atakum are located along Atatürk Bulvar and Recep Tayyip Erdoğan Bulvar.
 The city is home to two large shopping centers - CityMall Avm and Yeşilyurt Avm.
-Atakum has a large indoor public swimming pool and municipal bowling alley.
+Atakum has Atakum Olympic Swimming Pool and Ondokuz Mayıs University Olympic Swimming Pool, and a municipal bowling alley.
 Many students reside in Atakum due to its proximity to Ondokuz Mayıs University.

 Ataturk Boulevard runs through the center of Atakum connecting it to Samsun City Center, Bafra and Sinop, Turkey.
 Atakum has been given the status of district, and local government structuring has been made with the surrounding municipalities and towns.
 Atakum is served by Samsun-Çarşamba Airport as small international airport that services Samsun Province.
 Regional buses arrive at Samsun Şehirlerarası Otobüs Terminal to the south of Samsun.
 VM Medical Park Samsun Hospital and Ondokuz Mayıs University Hospital are the largest medical institutions in the District.

+Coastal parts of the district are susceptible to earthquakes.

+Composition

+There are 56 neighbourhoods in Atakum District: